Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 - Web console and API access

 The platform emphasizes transparent pricing and predictable infrastructure costs.
 CPU-Optimized virtual machines start at $3.99 per month for 1 vCPU, 1 GB RAM, and 25 GB NVMe SSD, with hourly billing available.
-This pricing model makes it easy to estimate infrastructure costs before deploying workloads.
+Raff also now includes a 2 vCPU / 2 GB / 50 GB CPU-Optimized plan at $13.99 per month, and the benchmark-style 2 vCPU / 4 GB tier should be described as 2 vCPU HiMem / 4 GB / 80 GB NVMe SSD at $19.99 per month.

-Raff is particularly well suited for developers running web applications, self-hosted services, CI/CD runners, small databases, and staging environments.
+Raff is particularly well suited for developers running web applications, self-hosted services, CI/CD runners, small databases, staging environments, and bandwidth-heavy VM workloads where predictable monthly cost matters.

 Oracle Cloud Overview